→ Is a trip of a lifetime

-From the above list, you can see that The Lofoten Islands overlaps in four categories, whereas Oslo and The Geirangerfjord overlap in two categories.
+From the above list, you can see that Madrid and Barcelona overlap in more than three categories and Seville, Granada and Valencia overlap in two categories.
 You can make your trip worthy by planning an itinerary according to your priorities and make much out of it by having a lot of experiences in your single trip without having your time and money wasted in traveling and just covering distances in-between.

 Follow these itineraries ideas (below): If you want to make most out of your trip; if you want to have a lot of experiences in one trip missing almost nothing in your whole trip; if you also don’t want to miss the must-see places and if you also don’t want to miss ‘nowhere-else’ destinations on the planet, then follow these tips.

-If this is your first-time visit to Norway and
+If this is your first-time visit to Spain and

 If you have 7-8 days, then we recommend you to choose the following itinerary:

-If you have 14 days, then you can extend above itinerary.
+If you have 14 days, then you can extend above itinerary as